 - Are you being accused of provoking the animal?

 The more severe your injuries – and the more your life will change because of the dog attack – the more your claim for damages will typically be worth.

-You can learn more about the potential value of your dog bite injury claim by calling an experienced personal injury attorney near you in Galveston for help.
-The Law Firm of Alton C. Todd is here whenever you need us most.
+You can learn more about the potential value of your dog bite injury claim by calling an experienced personal injury attorney near you in the Galveston area for help.
+The Law Firm of Alton C. Todd Personal Injury Lawyers is here whenever you need us most.

 Common Dog Bite Injuries